mkuiper/MD_workflow_py/README.txt

 ﻿### MD_workflow_py

 ==================================================
- Molecular dynamics workflow framework in python.
+ Molecular dynamics workflow framework in python3.
 ==================================================
-## working draft document 1/04/2016
+## working draft document 21/03/2017
 Note: This is a reworking of the MD workflow directory structure which was originally written in bash scripts.